BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 |**Pelipper**      |4  |Forretress        |4  |Forretress        |4  |
 |Mantine           |1  |Mothim            |1  |Wormadam          |1  |

-First, head up into the park to the right of the Pokemon Center to talk to Elder Seacrest.
+First, head up into the park to the right of the Pokémon Center to talk to Elder Seacrest.
 He will give us a quest: collect the four types of Mulch scattered about the city.
 Use your Itemfinder all around the lower part of the ward to get an *Ultra Potion*, *Super Repel*, *X Defend*, *Blue Shard*, *Eject Button*, as well as the *Damp Mulch*, which is in the park around where we once got Whismur and Gulpin.
 Head into the Lower Peridot Alleyway.

 **Neo South Peridot Alley**